|Search||Chronology||Locations||Aircraft||Vessels||Missing In Action (MIA)|

 9 × 8" guns

 6 × 21 in torpedo tubes

 USN December 20, 1942

 During July - August 1931, Chicago operated in the Atlantic Ocean off the east coast, where she became the flagship of commander cruisers, scouting force.
 During the 1930s, regularly participated in fleet exercises.
-On May 31, 1934 she was present at the Naval review held at New York City for President F. D. Roosevelt.
+On May 31, 1934 she was present at the Naval review held at New York City for U. S. President F. D. Roosevelt.
 Later in the year the Chicago moved to San Pedro, where she remained until September 1940, when transferred to Pearl Harbor.

 On May 4, 1942 supported the USS Yorktown CV-5 carrier aircraft attacking Tulagi then participated in the Battle of the Coral Sea.
 On May 7, 1942 Chicago was lightly damaged in an enemy air attack, suffering suffered several casualties from strafing.